wrklst/madzipper/README.md

 2. Optionally when using with Laravel, go to `app/config/app.php`

--   add to providers `Madnest\Madzipper\MadzipperServiceProvider::class`
+-   add to providers `WrkLst\Madzipper\MadzipperServiceProvider::class`

 You can now access Madzipper with the `Madzipper` alias.